LBPHacker/R216/manual.md

 `call` copies the value in its primary operand into the instruction pointer and [pushes][561] the address of the instruction immediately following the `call` itself onto the stack.
-A later `ret` may pop the value pushed by `call`, handling execution back to the code after the `call`.
+A later `ret` may pop the value pushed by `call`, handing execution back to the code after the `call`.
 In this case, the `call` is considered a subroutine call.
 Of course it can be used for all sorts of weird stuff too, if you're into that.